benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 \nabla_{p_i} \mathcal{L} &= z^{(i)} - f_i(z^{(i-1)},\vartheta_i) , \quad i=1,\dotsc,\ell.
 \end{aligned}
 $$

-The Lagrange multipliers $p_i$ are also known as the *adjoint variables* or *costates* and \eqref{eq:4a} is the adjoint equation.
+The Lagrange multipliers $p_i$ are also known as the *adjoint variables* or *costates*.
 To compute the gradient, we just have to solve this set of nonlinear equations

 $$
 \nabla_{p_i} \mathcal{L} = 0~\mbox{and}~ \nabla_{z_i} \mathcal{L} =0
 $$

 and then we can just read off the gradient with respect to $\nabla_\vartheta \mathrm{loss}(\varphi(x;\vartheta),y)= \nabla_{\vartheta_i} f_i(z^{(i-1)},\vartheta_i)^Tp_i$.
 (I'll explain why later... trust me for a second).